Planetary CFO

 To save my time and the readers' time, I'm starting a Rogues' Gallery of prolific and persistent climate disinformers, including detailed rebuttals and analyses of their disinformation techniques.

-Click on a name in the list below to see more detailed analyses of their disinformation practices.
+Click on a name in the list above to see more detailed analyses of their disinformation practices.

 This way, when the repeat offenders create new posts, I can simply point readers to this page rather than having to create a detailed response of my own each time.